ChaniBenYair/Energy-Consumption/README.md

 The app should now be running at http://localhost:3000.

 🧭 Usage
-Open the application in your browser at http://localhost:3000.
+Open the app in your browser at http://localhost:3000.
 Add information for each device:
 Device Name
 Power (in Watts)